 Another way to think of high pressure inside the eye is to imagine a water balloon.
 The more water that is put into the balloon, the higher the pressure inside the balloon.
 The same situation exists with too much fluid inside the eye.
 The more fluid, the higher the pressure.
 Also, just like a water balloon can burst if too much water is put into it, the optic nerve in the eye can be damaged by too high of a pressure.

-Glaucoma is usually high pressure inside the eye that damages the optic nerve and can result in permanent vision loss.
+Glaucoma is an eye condition in which there is progressive permanent deterioration of the optic nerve and visual loss usually associated with increased eye pressure.
 Not all 3 criteria (that is, high pressure inside the eye, optic nerve damage, and vision loss) are required to diagnose glaucoma; however, a diagnosis of glaucoma is often determined when all 3 criteria are present.

 Angle recession glaucoma is a type of traumatic glaucoma.
 It is classified as a traumatic, secondary open-angle glaucoma.
 This means that the open-angle glaucoma occurs due to a specific cause, in this case a traumatic event.
 Angle recession, with or without a diagnosis of glaucoma, commonly results after the eye experiences blunt trauma.